Simple online tools for developers, networking, text and conversions.

 How to use these examples

-1. Paste the line-based text into the input box.
+1. Paste your line-based text into the input box

-2. Run the tool to remove repeated lines.
+2. Click Run Tool to remove repeated lines

-3. Review the cleaned output with unique entries.
+3. Review the cleaned output with only unique lines kept

 Common mistakes in sample input

-Fix: Use a sorting tool separately if you also want alphabetical order.
+Fix: Use a sorting tool separately if you also want alphabetical ordering.

 Next steps